 ‘Oh January, my brother,’ said Placebo.
 ‘You really didn’t need to call us all together to discuss this matter at all.
 It's only that you are so full of wisdom, my dear lord, that you didn’t want to go against the advice of Solomon, who said: “Do everything through the advice of others.”
 But although Solomon said this, my dear brother, it is wiser for you to do as you wish.
 Accept this advice from me: do what you think is best.

 'I have been a courtier all my life and God knows, although I am unworthy, I have mixed with the finest in the land.
 I have conversed with lords and noblemen of the highest estate, and yet I have never once entered into an argument with any of them over how he should act.
 I have never contradicted them, for I know well that they understand things better than I do.
 Whatever a duke says, I hold it to be correct and agree with him, or at least profess to hold broadly the same opinion as he does.
 A councellor is a fool if he serves a lord of high honour and then dares to presume, or even to entertain the thought, that his advice might be worth giving.
 Lords are no fools, by my faith!
-You have yourself shown, here today, such a fine understanding, and explained the matter so completely, that I find myself in agreement with everything that you have said.
-By God, there is no man in this town, not in the whole of Italy even, who could have said it better.
-Christ himself might choose to applaud you!
+You have yourself shown, here today, such a fine understanding, and explained the matter so completely, that I find myself in agreement with everything you've said.
+By God, there is no man in this town, not in the whole of Italy even, who could have said it better!
+Christ himself might choose to applaud you.

 'Certainly, it is courageous for a man in advancing years to take a young wife and, by my father’s kin, you have chosen to hang your heart on a jolly coat peg, that's for sure!
 But do what you want, for I think it's a splendid idea.’